xen0vas/xen0vas.github.io/_posts/2019-06-26-SLAE32-assignment-#6-create-polymorphic-shellcode.md

 127.1.1.1 google.com
 </pre>

-As&nbsp; seen previously in this article, the length of the new _shellcode_ must be checked in order to align with the rules of the exercise where the polymorphic version is not allowed to exceed the 150% of the original _shellcode_.
+As&nbsp; seen previously in this article, the length of the new _shellcode_ must be checked in order to align with the rules of the exercise where the polymorphic version is not allowed to exceed the 150% of the original shellcode.
 The calculation below shows that the exercise rule is followed. point

 <pre style="color: white;background: #000000;border: 1px solid #ddd;border-left: 3px solid #f36d33;page-break-inside: avoid;font-family: Courier New;font-size: 16px;line-height: 1.6;margin-bottom: 1.6em;max-width: 100%;padding: 1em 1.5em;display: block;white-space: pre-wrap;white-space: -moz-pre-wrap;white-space: -pre-wrap;white-space: -o-pre-wrap;word-wrap: break-word;">
 original shelcode length : 77